The History of Ohio, Kentucky and Indiana Haunts

 When Don Johns toured Scream in the Dark on Main Street in Downtown Akron, he fell in love with the haunt industry.
 Don was in the National Guard and Cindy Johns was trying to open up a beauty salon.
 He came back home from Scream in the Dark and told Cindy that they needed to open a haunted house.
 So the next night Don and Cindy toured Scream in the Dark together and that’s when she knew that haunted houses would be their way of life.
 When Don saw that Thomastown Elementary was for lease, he approached the Akron School board.
 They said that they would never allow a haunted house in the building.
 Don eventually convinced them otherwise and the rest is history.
 They would rent the building for two months with the option to buy at the end of the lease.

 Don unfortunately passed away in 2013.
+The final scene he worked on was the shifting country cabin.
 There are flowers from Don’s casket that are placed in some of his favorite scenes throughout The Haunted Schoolhouse and Laboratory.
 Nearly 3 million people have toured The Haunted Schoolhouse and Laboratory since 1974 and both haunts have tens of thousands of people visit every season.
 The Haunted Schoolhouse is currently the second longest running haunted house in Ohio.

 In 1974 the Akron area had 16 haunts and profits were down for the Jaycees.
 Many people thought that the haunt industry in Akron was doomed.
 The Cuyahoga Jaycees reported a $12,000 loss in profits and it would be the final year for the Akron Jaycees’ Haunted Opera House.
 It was soon replaced by a haunted musical the following year.
 Haunts all over Akron were in the red, but thankfully the haunt industry bounced back.